Once you’ve created the content for your flipped classroom, one big question remains: how to record everything?

 For instructors who are often out in the field, the smartphone might be just the beginning.
 Designed for adventure sports, cameras like the GoPro give instructors a durable case and a high-quality image in a highly portable format.
 Since the GoPro can be attached to just about anything, it makes a great solution for capturing video on geological expeditions, on-site facility tours, or from the sky when attached to a quadcopter.

-Even in traditional lecture halls, document cameras have overtaken the overhead projectors they were modelled after.
+Even in traditional lecture halls, document cameras have overtaken the overhead projectors they were modeled after.
 Document cameras provide a static overhead camera, lighting and a surface that is well-suited to display paper documents and other small objects.
 Document cameras are a simple, no-fuss way for you to record anything you can write, draw, or hold in your hand.

 While it’s easy to record a traditional whiteboard or chalkboard with a camcorder or webcam (just point and shoot), a digital whiteboard offers a key difference.
 With these “smartboards,” the instructor’s hand and body never get in the way of the content as it’s recorded on the board.
 Like a document camera, the smartboard gives you a way to record drawings, equations, and notes without changing your delivery style.
 Electronically tracked markers allow you to write on the board as normal, while the smartboard digitally reproduces whatever is on the board in real time.

 Although not actually a “camera,” screen capture software may be the most versatile recording tool for creating flipped classroom visual aids.
 With screen recording software, anything that can be shown on a computer screen can also be used to present the information to your students.
 Stand-alone screen recording software is widely available online, and many video platforms designed for securely sharing course videos include built-in screen recorders.